Crowds clash with riot police as Senegal's Sonko sentenced to jail | Politics

 Crowds clash with riot police as Senegal's Sonko sentenced to jail

-Supporters of Senegal opposition leader Ousmane Sonko threw rocks at riot police and set fire to busses on Thursday after a court sentenced him in absentia to two years in jail, hitting his chances of running for president next year.
+Supporters of Senegal opposition leader Ousmane Sonko threw rocks at riot police and set fire to busses on Thursday after a court sentenced him in absentia to two years in jail, casting serious doubt on his chances of running for president next year.

 The case has triggered violent protests in the West African country since 2021.
 Sonko's supporters denounce the charges as a ploy to prevent him from running in elections scheduled for February.
 The government and the justice system deny this.
 A former tax inspector who came third in the last election, Sonko has tapped into frustrations with President Macky Sall that have grown since he was elected in 2012.